andreblumenau/Contemporary-Neural-Network/README.md

 This code implements a Classifier Neural Network using pure Scipy/Numpy (https://www.scipy.org/)

 The code uses common contemporary algorithms for studying purposes, backprapogation is done with Tensor multiplication for better performance.
+The Iris Dataset is included for overfit testing.

 Featuring: